HQ20/contracts/contracts/state/README.md

 ## Usage

+Implements a simple state machine:
+ * All states exist by default.
+ * No transitions exist by default.
+ * The state machine starts at "SETUP".
+ * New transitions can be created while in the "SETUP state".

+In `StateMachine.sol`:
+* constant SETUP_STATE = 'SETUP': Initial state.
+States and transitions can only be added while in SETUP.
+* currentState: The state the machine is at.

+* constructor: Sets the current state to 'SETUP'.

+* function `transitionExists(bytes32 originState, bytes32 targetState)`: Returns `true` if a transition exists from `originState` to `targetState`.
+* function `_createTransition(bytes32 originState, bytes32 targetState)`: Adds a transition from `originState` to `targetState`.
+* function `_transition(bytes32 targetState)`: Transitions the machine from `currentState` to `targetState`.

+## Use of bytes32

 The state ids in the contract are kept as bytes32 for two reasons:
 1. Possibility of returning several bytes32 in an array, as oppossed to strings.
 2. Possibility of encoding a state id as recognizable text.